-Skilled and Business Migration is the state government agency responsible for South Australian state nomination, Regional Certifying Body advice and endorsement for applicants wishing to apply for the Supporting Innovation in South Australia (SISA) - Temporary Activity visa.
+Skilled and Business Migration is the state government agency responsible for South Australian state nomination, Regional Certifying Body advice and endorsement for businesses seeking to access a Designated Area Labour Agreement.
 To qualify, you must meet the requirements set by the Government of South Australia as outlined on this website.

 Department of Home Affairs

 If your application for nomination is successful, you must also meet all visa criteria set by the Department of Home Affairs and obtain a visa before you can migrate to South Australia.
 Please see the Department of Home Affairs website to assess your eligibility for the relevant visa before you seek state nomination, employer nomination or endorsement.